-Gang-gang Cockatoos love to visit backyards and parks in the wintertime to munch on their favourite foods.
-They are especially fond of dining in Canberra, and as a reward for their loyalty have become the ACT’s animal emblem.
+Gang-gang Cockatoos regularly visit backyards and parks in eastern Australia to feed on native and introduced tree and shrub seeds.
+They prefer eucalypts, wattles and introduced hawthorns and will also eat berries, fruits, nuts and insects and insect larvae.
+They are especially frequent visitors in Canberra, and as a reward for their loyalty have become the ACT's animal emblem.

 Male Gang-gang Cockatoos are easily distinguished by their wispy red crest, which looks like a feather duster.
 The dark red of their crest and head stands out against their slate grey bodies.
 This has given Gang-gangs the nicknames Red-headed Cockatoo and Red-crowned Cockatoo.